Drive Offline Sales with Online Ads: Google Best Practices

 Measuring and tracking the full impact of your AdWords campaigns is important to help maximize return on investment.
 This video will cover how to start measuring the offline value that’s driven by your online ads.

-Calculate the value of offline sales that is driven by your online ads.
+Calculate the value of offline conversions that is driven by your online ads.

 Step 1: Let’s gather some data about your offline conversion rates and order values.